staceygillespie/DreamBig/content/dreambox.md

 ### MOBILE ORGANIZATION

+With your crafts in one mobile cabinet you can move them to a new location if needed -- living room, kitchen, etc.

-Change location of crafts if you need room for something else -- part of my office vs in dedicated sewing room.
-Can be put in living room, kitchen
+Mine are in part of my office and also in a dedicated sewing room

-Can be used for more than crafts: Paper crafts, art supplies, sewing, yarn home or virtual school, command center, home business, Lego collection, baking supplies, Warhammer...etc
+Use it for whatever is your passion: Paper crafts, art, sewing, yarn, home / virtual school, command center, home business, Lego collection, baking supplies, Warhammer...etc

 ### CUSTOMIZABLE

-Shelves can be put anywhere, order more shelves if needed
+Shelves can be placed and spaced in any configuration you need

 Totes can be moved easily with the new tote track system

-80 vs 40 tote package
+40 tote package expandable to 80

-Can change the whole look by adding liners to the clear totes
+Change the whole look by adding liners to the clear totes

 ![](/images/img_0313.jpg)

 ### CLEAR TOTES

-* I love being able to see what I have quickly
+* I love being able to quickly see everything I have
-* Strong sturdy totes
+* Totes made out of strong and sturdy material
-* Holds 12 x 12 paper and watercolor pads or vinyl etc
+* Can accommodate 12 x 12 paper, watercolor pads, vinyl, etc.
-* Many people use liners to customize the look
+* Using liners to customize the look is very popular
 * Project totes!
+For storing projects in progress
-* Use them in other places
+* Store them in other places - swap them in and out
-* Comes with 40 upgradable to 80
+* Dream Box comes with 40 totes -- upgradable to 80

-### EVERYTHING IN ARMS REACH
+### EVERYTHING AT ARMS REACH

-Easy to start and clean up
+Easy to get started!
+Easy to clean up!

-I know what I have and don’t double buy
+When I know what I have I don’t double buy

 ![](/images/createroomdecal.JPG)

 ### NO SEARCHING

 Through bins and closets for SUPPLIES

 ### LARGE TABLE

 2’11.5D x 2’10.75 W

-2 people comfortably.
-3- me and 2 grandkids.
+Accommodates 2 people comfortably - or 3 (me and 2 grandkids!)

 My own dedicated table vs kitchen table or counter

-3 desks – sitting, standing, drafting - pictures
+3 desks – sitting, standing, drafting

 ### DEDICATED SPACE for my CRICUT

-At the back of the table easy to pull out and use
+Located at back of the table; easy to pull out and use

 ### CROWN and LIGHT (add on)

-Light shines on the table where I need it.
+Light shines on the table where I need it

-LED natural daylight, true colors
+LED natural daylight = true colors

-Like the way it makes Dream Box look with Crown
+I like the way the crown makes my Dream Box look

-Great for wat3ercolr painting during day, vital for anything at night.
+Great for watercolor painting during day, vital for anything at night

-Dream Box DRAWERS (add on)

 ### Other Create Room FURNITURE and ACCESSORIES